The best reason to own textile motorcycle gear is its versatility.

 It’s fixed in place using a limited number of points, presumably to avoid having to blind stitch and seal any large seams.

-Breathability is significantly improved over some of the more budget options and the thermal liner is fully removable.
+Breathability is significantly improved over some more budget options, and the thermal liner is fully removable.

-With the shoulder vents open and the thermal removed this jacket is really ideal for even the hottest UK summer (though of course not as cool/breathable as perforated gear).
+With the shoulder vents open and the thermal removed, this jacket is ideal for even the hottest UK summer (though, of course, not as cool/breathable as perforated gear).

-The Andes Drystar uses Alpinestars’ ‘Nucleon Flex Plus armour’ in the shoulders and elbows and includes pockets for back and chest protection.
+The Andes Drystar uses Alpinestars’ ‘Nucleon Flex Plus armour’ in the shoulders and elbows and includes back and chest protection pockets.

 Nucleon Flex Plus is Alpinestars’ proprietary armour technology and is much thinner and more flexible than traditional foam inserts whilst providing more protection.

 The thinner profile of the armour inserts means the outline looks almost like a regular jacket.
 It flexes at the shoulder and elbow joints and has a premium feel.

 All the straps and closures use micro velcro.
 The kind that won’t catch on any other part of the coat and cause the fabric to pull and ball.

 Alpinestars is a high-end brand and lives up to its reputation with this jacket.
-To get it at under the 200GBP price point is really a good deal.
+To get it at under the 200GBP price point is a good deal.

 - Waist and sleeves can be adjusted for a unisex fit

 Richa Infinity 2 Textile Jacket

-Richa have been making quality motorcycle gear since the 1950’s and continue to push functional, durable and reliable kit.
+Richa has been making quality motorcycle gear since the 1950s and continues to push functional, durable and reliable kit.
 The Infinity is no different in this respect.
-It’s advertised as being made from a “high-performance abrasion resistant fabric” without actually giving a Denier rating.
+It’s advertised as being made from a “high-performance abrasion-resistant fabric” without actually giving a Denier rating.

-The D30 armour included in the shoulder, elbow and back of this jacket is some of the lightest and most flexible armour on the market – definitely comparable to Alpinestars’ Bio-Armour.
+The D30 armour included in this jacket’s shoulder, elbow, and back is some of the lightest and most flexible armour on the market – definitely comparable to Alpinestars’ Bio-Armour.

 This, like many fluorescent jackets, regularly goes on sale at a massive discount.
 The design for the price here is really hard to refuse.